tarekAlsamkari/Whitepaper/README.ENG.md

 •	These planets can be developed for personal or commercial use or sold.

-•	Each planet NFT has a presale price of 0.25 ETH and a main sale price of 0.3 ETH.
+•	Each planet NFT has a presale price of $0.25  and a main sale price of $0.3.

 •	Popular planets have the same price as less popular ones, and acquiring popular planets is on a first-come basis.